 - Even some of Eggman's robots, notably Eggrobos and other bots like Hei Hou (the Mushroom Hill Act 1 boss) have white gloves.

 - Mario and Luigi.
-This wasn't apparent in early games, however, as limits in technology did not allow enough colors per sprite for their hands to appear white.
+This wasn't apparent in their early game sprites, however, as limits in technology did not allow enough colors per sprite for their hands to appear white.

-- Master Hand and Crazy Hand of Super Smash Bros are white gloves.
+- Master Hand and Crazy Hand of Super Smash Bros. are white gloves.
 It certainly helps them stand out against their backdrop: deep space.

 - And X and Zero in Mega Man X.